sebastienserre/wp-openagenda/readme.txt

 = Is OpenAgenda for WordPress is working with WPBakery Page Builder (formerly Visual Composer) ?
 * Yes!
 The Pro version is coming with Visual Composer element.
 Free one provide only WP Shortcodes and WP Widgets.

+= I use The Event Calendar from Modern Tribe, How to sync my events to OpenAgenda?
+* Once the The Event Calendar option checked in OpenAgenda for WordPress, save your events, they will be created to Openagenda.com
+* If you already have events on OpenAgenda.com, please use the "Import" link in the Openagenda for WP settings.
+It will create events in The Event Calendar.

 = May I test for free the Pro Version?
 * Yes!
 30 days free trial.
 Do not hesitate.